BCDevOps/devops-platform-workshops/101-lab/content/03_deployment.md

 As the Web UI indicated, the `dev` project service accounts do not have the appropriate access to pull the image from the `tools` project.
 Admin users manage service accounts and will need to grant rolebindings in order to provide image pull access from two respective namespaces.

-Note that since only admin users have access to manage rolebindings in a namespace, the following action will need to be done by DevOps in the team.
-Reach out to the team if you don't have access to do so!

 - Navigate to `Topology` and click on the deployment to investigate further

 ![](./images/03_deploy_image_04.png)